phalpern/WG21-halpern/task_region_proposal-r2.md

 The class `task_region_handle` defines an interface for forking and joining parallel tasks.
-The `task_region` and `task_region_final` function templates create an object of type `task_region_handle` and pass a reference to that object to a user-provided invocable.
+The `task_region` and `task_region_final` function templates create an object of type `task_region_handle` and pass a reference to that object to a user-provided callable object.

 An object of class `task_region_handle` cannot be constructed, destroyed, copied, or moved except by the implementation of the task region library.